 3 ways to impress your principal during a surprise observation or walk through in 3rd grade, 4th grade, or 5th grade

 No matter how long you've been teaching, surprise teacher observations will always be a little nerve-racking.
-Having your teaching skills evaluated based on a 5 minute stretch of time in a room full of kids that are constantly doing the unpredictable is stressful.
+Having your teaching skills evaluated based on a 5 minute stretch of time in a room full of 3rd, 4th, and 5th graders who are constantly doing the unpredictable is stressful.

 During a planned classroom observation, upper elementary teachers generally pull out all of the stops, making sure we have a hands-on, engaging activity planned.
 We hope that our administrator will walk in on similar activities whenever they do surprise walkthroughs.